Saumya4321/wine_classification_ANN/README.md

 ## Objective
 Develop an Artificial Neural Network (ANN) to classify the origin of wines based on chemical analysis data, distinguishing among three distinct cultivars from Italy.
+Given the values of 13 chemical constituents of a sample wine, the goal is to distinguish from which of the three cultivars it is from.

 ## Dataset used